 What is managing up?

-Managing up is the idea of managing your manager — from providing a continuous stream of feedback to help them level up their management skills, to coming prepared with answers to questions you know they’re going to ask.
-Managing up is a great relationship building tool between direct reports and their manager.
+Managing up is the idea of managing your manager — from providing a continuous stream of feedback to help them level up their management skills, to coming prepared with answers to one-on-one meeting questions you know they’re going to ask.
+Managing up is a great relationship-building tool between direct reports and their manager.

 An example of what managing up can look like